Chain-of-Sketch: Enabling Global Visual Reasoning: Experiments on OOD generalization and model size

-Considering the cycles task in the single-frame scratchpad again, coloring the first three nodes is a low globality function and can be learned easily.
-Next coloring the next two nodes once the coloring of the first three nodes is learned is a low globality function (similar to $x_1\cdots x_i$ when $x_1+x_1x_2+\cdots x_1\cdots x_{i-1}$ is learned).
-More precisely, define $Y_k$ to be the color of all nodes (and edges) with a distance less than or equal to $k$ from the rightmost node ($2k+1$ nodes in total). $Y_1$ is a local target, moreover, coloring $Y_{k+1}$ correctly once $Y_k$ is learned is of constant globality degree.
-This staircase structure allows the model to learn $Y_1, Y_2, \ldots$ and finally the complete scratchpad frame sequentially during training as observed in Figure \ref{fig:staircase}.
-Note that in the example of the cycles task the intrinsic staircase structure of the single-frame scratchpad coincided with the multi-frame scratchpad, however, that is not necessarily always the case.
+Considering the cycles task in the single-frame CoS again, coloring the first three nodes is a low globality function and can be learned easily.
+Coloring the next two nodes once the coloring of the first three nodes is learned is a low globality function (similar to $x_1\cdots x_i$ when $x_1+x_1x_2+\cdots x_1\cdots x_{i-1}$ is learned).
+More precisely, define $Y_k$ to be the coloring of all nodes (and edges) with a distance less than or equal to $k$ from the rightmost node ($2k+1$ nodes in total). $Y_1$ is a local target, moreover, coloring $Y_{k+1}$ correctly once $Y_k$ is learned is of constant globality degree.
+This staircase structure allows the model to learn $Y_1, Y_2, \ldots$ and finally the complete sketch sequentially during training as observed in Figure \ref{fig:staircase}.\footnote{For extra clarity, the visualization is enhanced in Figure \ref{fig:staircase}.
+Nevertheless, this behavior is also evident in the non-enhanced outputs, as shown in the third row of Figure~\ref{fig:staircase_cycles_full}.} Note that in the example of cycles task the intrinsic staircase structure of the single-frame model coincided with the CoS, however, that is not necessarily always the case.

-This example shows that the globality degree does not satisfy the triangle inequality.
-In other words, we show that for input $X$ and target $Y$ and diverging globality degree (e.g., increasing number of nodes in the cycles task), there exists a single-frame scratchpad $X_1$ such that globality degrees of $X_1$ from $X$ and $Y$ from $X_1, X$ is constant.
-Thus, a single-frame scratchpad can make both efficient weak and strong learning (through the staircase effect) possible.
+This example shows that the globality-degree does not satisfy the triangle inequality.
+In other words, we show that for input $X$ and target $Y$ and diverging globality degree (e.g., increasing number of nodes in the cycles task), there exists a single-frame sketch $X_1$ such that globality degrees of $X_1$ from $X$ and $Y$ from $X_1, X$ is constant.
+Thus, a single-frame CoS can make both efficient weak and strong learning (through the staircase effect) possible.

+Moreover, this hierarchical learning phenomenon is not limited to the cycles task.
+Figure~\ref{fig:staircase_maze} demonstrates that a similar staircase behavior emerges in the more complex maze (rectangular) task.
+In this case, the model's behavior resembles a spreading ``cloud'' that progressively discovers contiguous areas of the maze.
+This is particularly noteworthy because the model is trained only on the final, fully solved maze configuration (shown in the second row of each column of Figure~\ref{fig:staircase_maze}).

+In both the cycles and maze tasks, we observe a consistent pattern of the model first solving easier, more local aspects of the problem before progressively tackling more global structures.
+This aligns with the theoretical understanding of the staircase effect in learning sparse Boolean functions, which is now demonstrated in the visual domain.